paritytech/github-issue-sync/README.md

 in the `"filter"` field to be tested against the [`"issue"` object in the webhook's payload](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#webhook-payload-example-when-someone-edits-an-issue).

-If a "`filter`" is defined, the rule will only be triggered if its `"filter"` outputs a non-empty string.
+If a filter is defined, the rule will only be triggered if its filter outputs a non-empty string.
 For example, if you want the rule to be triggered only for issues which have an "epic" label, define the filter as follows:

 ```
 curl \